ThePi1/poe-gem-arbitrage/readme.md

 The tool will run according to the `settings.ini` file and spit out profitable trades for you to make.

+If you want, you can run the script / executable with the `--nogui` flag to only output a text version with the same data as the GUI.

 ## Gems
 Each line here represents the use of regrading lenses on a gem, with a particular method.
 The profit listed is, by default, per operation (aka, regrading lens use).
 This can be changed in the settings.